U.S. Route 31: Tennessee

 Upon leaving Columbia, US 31 develops a median and a speed limit not too dissimilar from that on I-65, which is still only a few miles to the east of the highway.
 On the way up to Spring Hill, US 31 passes straight through a small, corner town little-known to be called Neapolis.
 At this location, there is an on-ramp onto Saturn Pkwy (SR 396), named as such because it was once a highway connecting I-65 to the assembly plant belonging to Saturn Corporation, which no longer acts independently from its parent company, General Motors.
 No more than two miles further up the highway, Saturn Pkwy has looped back around to begin its trajectory toward I-65, and there are more on and off ramps between SR 396 and US 31.

-At this point, US 31 returns to its original two-lane, narrow road format, and has entered the rapidly-growing city of Spring Hill, where it serves as Main Street, then as Columbia Pike in the adjacent Thompson's Station, a soon-to-be home of a golf course and luxury home development opened by Tiger Woods.
+At this point, US 31 returns to its original two-lane, narrow road format, and has entered the rapidly-growing city of Spring Hill, where it serves as Main Street, then as Columbia Pike in the adjacent Thompson's Station.

 North of Thompson's Station, US 31 intersects I-840, serving as exit 28 for the southern loop around Nashville.
 Further up the highway, US 31 shares an interchange with Goose Creek Pike, a direct route to I-65.
 US 31 continues up through historic Franklin, as Columbia Avenue.
 In the middle of Franklin, US 31 comes to a five-point intersection with the routes of US 431 and SR 96, and a roundabout two blocks further north which continues the route of SR 96 to the east.
 US 31 then proceeds out of Franklin and to the northeast.

 As US 31 passes through Brentwood, the road widens, again to two lanes per side, and intersects with SR 254 at the point where it reaches less than a half of a mile from I-65 once again.
 At this point, US 31 remains within this distance from I-65 until reaching its split in downtown Nashville, traveling through the sites of the Battle of Franklin and the Battle of Nashville in the process.

 Entering Nashville, US 31 first shares an interchange with SR 155 (at this point Thompson Lane / Woodmont Boulevard), and, immediately afterwards, travels under an interchange between I-65 and I-440.
 After passing through Berry Hill, US 31 yet again travels under an interchange, this time between I-65 and I-40.
 Then, US 31 reaches another roundabout, where it intersects with US41, US 31A, and US 70S.
 Going through Nashville, US 31 retains several names: 8th Avenue South, Rosa L Parks Boulevard, James Robertson Pkwy, and 4th Avenue North, respectively as US 31 progresses northward.
 After making a semi-circle, crossing the Cumberland River, and passing under I-24, US 31 makes the split into US 31W and US 31E.